SBU-CE/clui/README.md

 # clui
-simple multi-platform library for doing terminal thing.
+simple cross-platform library for doing terminal thing.

 to learn more about functions, view `sample.c`